-Phelan left his office and walked to the Massachusetts Statehouse.
+Phelan immediately left the room for the governor’s office down the hallway.
 Phelan, a Republican, and Samuel McCall, the state’s Democratic governor, were not natural political allies.
 But the curious telegraph message demanded action.

 The committee reached out to the banks, the railroads and the universities represented on its board.
 Harvard University emptied its medical school and, with the Red Cross, packed up the makings of portable surgical suites.
 Nurses from the hospitals volunteered to go.
 The banks assembled cash.

 The head of the Boston and Maine Railroad promised a train if the governor would fill it.
 By 10 o’clock at night, less than 12 hours after the initial telegraph, the train left for Halifax.
-None of those who responded still lacked information beyond the initial cry for assistance and warning of enormous casualties.
-The explosion had either destroyed the telegraph lines to Halifax or the Canadian government took them over.
+All of those who responded still had no information beyond the initial cry for assistance and warning of enormous casualties.

 When the train arrived in Halifax, after a blizzard delayed it, its passengers realized the enormity of the disaster.